-When stored properly, foods remain safe and retain their quality, nutrients and flavor or longer.
-Be sure to store foods in the right container, at the right temperature and for the right length of time.
-Proper food storage will reduce your risk of food poisoning and also stretch your wallet since your food won't spoil as quickly.
+When stored properly, foods remain safe and retain their quality, nutrients and flavor for longer.
+Be sure to store food in the right container for its size and storage space, at the right temperature and for the right length of time.
+Proper food storage will reduce your risk of food poisoning and help stretch your food dollar since your food won't spoil as quickly.

-It is easy for foods to get lost in the vast expanses of your refrigerator.
+It is easy for food to get lost in the vast expanse of your refrigerator.
 To keep perishable food safe and out of the danger zone, you must wrap and store it properly for the appropriate amount of time.

 In the Fridge

 From meats to cheeses and leftovers, use these tips to ensure you are storing foods safely in the refrigerator.